 CBL has an obligation of professional secrecy under Luxembourg law.

-For countries where a branch of CBL is established, CBL might, under certain circumstances, have the obligation to disclose certain customer information directly to regulators or market authorities.
+For countries where a branch of CBL is established, CBL might, under certain circumstances, have the obligation to disclose certain client information directly to regulators or market authorities.
 Such disclosure obligations are detailed under the Disclosure Requirements for each relevant market.

-For the three disclosure categories described above and without prejudice to the exceptions to professional secrecy under Luxembourg law and Article 40 of CBL’s General terms and Conditions, the policy of CBL is to divulge customer identification data and securities holding details only when the consent of the customer is held (either under the CBL Governing Documents or under a specific form of consent, according to category).
+For the three disclosure categories described above and without prejudice to the exceptions to professional secrecy under Luxembourg law and Article 40 of CBL’s General terms and Conditions, the policy of CBL is to divulge client identification data and securities holding details only when the consent of the client is held (either under the CBL Governing Documents or under a specific form of consent, according to category).

 Disclaimer for Clearstream Banking Luxembourg